doc-kits/react/docs/override-extend-styles.md

 You would then use this new component throughout your application, which now has your owns styles, instead of using the Doc UI component directly.

-## localStyles
+## styles

-A `localStyles` prop has been made available for those times when you just need to inject your own styles into a single instance of a Doc UI component.
+A `styles` prop has been made available for those times when you just need to inject your own styles into a single instance of a Doc UI component.

-The style values from the `localStyles` prop will be merged with the default component styles.
+The style values from the `styles` prop will be merged with the default component styles.

 This strategy of overriding takes the highest priority.